Infraste03/KGE_RS/README.md

 49,988 users
 ```

-This produces a different interaction dataset from Fashion v1.
+This produces a different interaction dataset from Fashion-Random.

-For this reason, both TransE and SASRec are tuned again rather than reusing the
+For this reason, both TransE and SASRec are tuned independently for this
-v1 hyperparameters.

-Fashion v3 evaluates two Knowledge Graph families.
+setting rather than reusing the Fashion-Random hyperparameters.

 ### 3-relation KG